The SO(3) monopole cobordism and superconformal simple type

 Thus, if $c(X)+i\equiv 1\pmod 2$, then the terms for $K$ and $-K$ in $\SW_X^{w,i}$ cancel and the function $\SW_X^{w,i}$ vanishes. \end{proof}

-The vanishing of the sum \eqref{eq:VanishingCobordismReducedForm} will give information about the Seiberg-Witten polynomial $\SW_X^{w,A}$ of degree $A=c(X)-n-2m-1$ which appears in this sum with a non-zero coefficient.
-We write $A=c(X)-2v$ where $v$ is a non-negative integer such that $2v=n+2m+1$ as in the statement of Theorem \ref{thm:VanishingCobordism} and note some of the values for this degree to which we can apply Theorem \ref{thm:VanishingCobordism} and Proposition \ref{prop:DeterminingCoeff}.
-Observe that if $n=3$, then the equality $2v=n+2m+1$ implies $m=v-2$.
+The vanishing of the sum \eqref{eq:VanishingCobordismReducedForm} will give information about the Seiberg--Witten polynomial $\SW_X^{w,A}$ of degree $A=c(X)-n-2m-1$ which appears in this sum with a non-zero coefficient.
+We write $A=c(X)-2v$, where $v$ is a non-negative integer such that $2v=n+2m+1$ as in the statement of Theorem \ref{thm:VanishingCobordism}, and compute some of the values for this degree to which we can apply Theorem \ref{thm:VanishingCobordism} and Proposition \ref{prop:DeterminingCoeff}.
+Observe that if $n=3$, then the equality $2v=n+2m+1$ implies that $m=v-2$.

 \begin{lem} Let $X$ be a standard four-manifold with $c(X)\ge 3$.
 For any $v\in\NN$ with $4\le 2v\le c(X)$, the natural numbers $n=3$ and $m=v-2$ satisfy the conditions \eqref{eq:VanishingSumAssump} in Theorem \ref{thm:VanishingCobordism} and the parity condition \eqref{eq:ParityAssumption} in Proposition \ref{prop:DeterminingCoeff}. \end{lem}